Living in Gospel Oak

 Is Gospel Oak a good place to live?

-How safe is Gospel Oak?
+What is the population of Gospel Oak?

-What schools are in Gospel Oak?
+What are the schools in Gospel Oak like?

 Where does this data come from?